swuecho/swuecho.github.io/_posts/2015-06-07-moose-type-and-coerce.md

 ---
-layout  : post
+layout: post
-title  : moose type an coerce
+title: moose type and coerce
-date  : 2015 - 06 - 07 21 : 04
+date: 2015-06-07 21:04
-categories  : tech
+categories: tech
 ---

 firstly, what is type and coerce?